Interested in becoming a University of Arizona NASA Space Grant Undergraduate Intern or Mentor? Here is how it works:

 - Potential Mentors: Before the application due date, faculty and professionals interested in mentoring motivated undergraduates submit online applications defining potential research, research & development, science writing, science policy, or science education project to be offered for student intern participation.
 There tend to be more mentor applications than internship opportunities.
 Nevertheless, the selection process is entirely student merit-based.
 It is only after the highest-ranked students are selected that the process of matching interns to the most suitable mentor application begins.

 Intern Application Review/Award

-- Review Process and Ranking Criteria: In mid-July, the Space Grant Steering Committee (made up of ~10 faculty and professionals from almost every discipline at the UArizona, as well as participants from local industry) review all intern applications.
+- Review Process and Ranking Criteria: In mid-July, the Space Grant Steering Committee (made up of ~10 faculty and professionals from various disciplines at the UArizona, as well as participants from local industry) review all intern applications.
 The Committee ranks intern applications based on the content and quality of the applicant's responses to three open-ended questions.
 GPA, motivation for applying, interest-level, potential, and involvement (work, volunteerism, other activities) are also considered.
-Experience is NOT a factor in the selection process as the internship is designed to provide first research opportunities.
+Experience is NOT a factor in the selection process as the internship is designed to provide first time research opportunities.

 - Award: The highest ranked (~25-30) student applicants are awarded NASA Space Grant Internships to work with faculty or professional mentors for the forthcoming academic year.
-Interns may work up to 20 hours per week during the academic year (August – May) and will be paid an hourly wage of $12.50.
+Interns may work up to 20 hours per week during the academic year (August – May) and will be paid an hourly wage of $14.50 in AY22-23.

 Mentor Review & Matching